 By early 2000 a common constitution was adopted (in Principal) by all Clubs.
 NSW became the Olympians Club of NSW and the Olympians Club of Australia was formed, with Leon Wiegard as President and Bob Elphinston (Secretary General of the AOC) as secretary.
 That organisation is now part of the AOC.

-Meanwhile a World Olympians Association was formed in 1995 with Australian Peter Montgomery as the inaugural President, followed by gold medallists Herb Elliott and Keiren Perkins as Board members.
+The WOA was formed in 1995 with Australian Peter Montgomery as the inaugural President, followed by gold medallists Herb Elliott and Kieren Perkins as Board members.

-World Olympians Association website can be viewed at www.olympians.org where the latest news and opportunities for Olympians can be found, including registering for their OLY post-nominal letters.
+The WOA website has the latest news and opportunities for Olympians, including registering for their OLY post-nominal letters.